 On April Attorney Kay Doyle gave a presentation to the Massachusetts Library Association on “Constitutional Considerations when Dealing with Disruptive Patrons” in which she discussed common situations faced by library staff and patrons and provided a response framework that preserves the rights of library patrons under the U.S. Constitution... read more

-Seminar: “Rights and Obligations of Municipalities in the Creation and Maintenance of Public Ways”
+On April 6, 2010, Attorney Elizabeth Lane will present a seminar of interest to highway superintendents and other local officials, entitled “Rights and Obligations of Municipalities in the Creation and Maintenance of Public Ways.”

 In March, 2010, Attorney Elizabeth A. Lane presented a seminar entitled “Writing Reasonable and Defensible Decisions” at the Ninth Annual Conference of the Citizen Planning Training Collaborative.
 A frequent speakr on this and other zoning, planning, and land use subjects, Attorney Lane explained longstanding and recent court decisions that... read more